 3) Increased Risk Of Dental Problems

 Due to the close proximity of the lip to the front teeth, it’s more challenging to fit a toothbrush into these spaces.
 As a result, plaque buildup tends to stay on your child’s teeth longer.
-In turn, those parts of their mouth see an uptick in cavities and gum infections.
+In turn, those parts of their mouth see an uptick in tooth decay and gum infections.

 4) Growth Patterns